wilhelmpaulm/phab-templates/templates/ticket.md

 - where do we plan to implement this?
 - when do we plan to roll these changes out?

+## requirements

+- what are the copy, assets, services you need or have to request?
+- is there anything preventing you from proceeding with with this ticket?

 ## links, references, related

 - in a clear format, list down all the details you think could help the viewer better understand your ticket